Regular Weekly Classes

 I am very experienced at integrating beginners into mixed ability classes.
 If you're a beginner you'll be made very welcome and I'm sure you'll be pleased to discover that yoga is not difficult.
 You can enjoy the postures and exercises and benefit from them straight away.

 The majority of yoga students throughout the West are women.
 However, perhaps because I'm a male teacher, there is a healthy sprinkling of men in all my classes.
-So if you're male and a beginner and perhaps recognize that you are rather stiff, please get in touch.
+So if you're male, over 50 (or perhaps feel over 50!) and a beginner, and and maybe feel you are rather stiff, please get in touch.
 In many ways you have most to gain from yoga.
-I'll make sure that you feel comfortable in your class and that you enjoy and benefit from the sessions.
+I'll make sure that you feel comfortable in the class and that you enjoy and benefit from the sessions.

 Size of the Classes

-I take 13 people on the register for each class.
-The average attendance at any one class is around 8 -10.
-Because my classes are relatively small I am able to give each member the individual attention they deserve.
+The average attendance at any one class is around 8 members coming to the live session and 4 to 6 members coming to the live stream.
+Because my live classes are relatively small I am able to give each member the individual attention they deserve.

-You pay £8.00 for your first trial class.
-If you decide to join you pay £48 for a block of six classes and continue to buy blocks of six for as long as you continue to be a member of the class.
+You pay £9.00 for your first trial class.
+If you decide to join you pay £90 for a block of 10 classes and continue to buy blocks of 10 for as long as you continue to be a member of the class.
 Because of the relatively small venue and class numbers I am not able to operate on a pay-as you-attend basis.
-I regret that I don't roll over any missed sessions from one block of six to the next.
+I regret that I don't roll over any missed sessions from one block of ten to the next.
 I can however do my best to arrange for you to come at another time if you have to miss your regular slot, subject to availability.
+If you can't come to an alternative class you will receive a link to the week's recorded session online which you can practise with at home in your own time.

 THOUGHT FOR THE WEEK